chrstphrvllrn/ipsweep/README.md

 ./port80.sh

-For those watching with a later version of kali and having problems with his ipsweep program:
+For those using later version of kali and having problems with this ipsweep program:

 Change